dpareasy/RT1_first_assignment/README.md

 ================================
 Parisi Davide Leo 4329668

 This assignment requires the development of a sofware architecture, in python language, for constraintly drive a robot around a particular enviroment.
-To help the it in the navigation, the architecture relies on the `R.see` method.
+To help it in the navigation, the architecture relies on the `R.see` method.

 The architecture should be able to: